THE GLEE PROJECT's Ali Stroker to Bring FINDING GLEE to 54 Below, 12/10

-54 BELOW presents Ali Stroker in "Finding Glee" tonight, December 10, 2013 at 7pm.
+54 BELOW presents Ali Stroker in "Finding Glee" on December 10, 2013 at 7pm.
 "Finding Glee" tells the story of Ali Stroker's unexpected journey to the FOX hit show GLEE, with all of the road bumps and successes along the way.
 Ali belts out musical theatre classics and radio hits as she shares these hilarious and heartwarming stories.

 Co-Directed by Sam Pinkleton (Natasha, Pierre, and the Great Comet of 1812; Machinal) and Annie Tippe (Mission Drift, Aaron/Marie), with musical direction by Nathan Dame (Mr. Burns, What's It All About?) and a special appearance by comedian John Early (30 Rock), "Finding Glee" chronicles this young woman's ability to turn her limitations of a wheelchair into gold.

 Ali Stroker in "Finding Glee" plays 54 Below (254 West 54th Street) on December 10, 2013 at 7pm.
 There is a $30-$40 cover charge and $25 food and beverage minimum.
 Tickets and information are available at www.54Below.com.
 Tickets on the day of performance after 4:00 are only available by calling (646) 476- 3551.